Myrtle Beach Blue Jays

 The Myrtle Beach Blue Jays were a minor league baseball team based in Myrtle Beach, South Carolina.
 They began play in the South Atlantic League in 1987 after being relocated from Florence, South Carolina (Florence Blue Jays).
-They played at the 3500 seat Coastal Carolina College Stadium (and later as Charles Watson Stadium) and were a minor league club of the Toronto Blue Jays.
-During this time the Hurricanes would see players such as Carlos Delgado; Steve Karsay; Derek Bell; Pat Hentgen and Chris Weinke would wear their uniform.
+They played at the 3,500 seat Charles Watson Stadium and were a minor league club of the Toronto Blue Jays.
+During this time, they would see players such as Carlos Delgado, Steve Karsay, Derek Bell, Pat Hentgen, and Chris Weinke wear their uniform.
 The club was renamed the Myrtle Beach Hurricanes in 1991.
 The team was sold after the 1992 season and relocated to Maryland as the Hagerstown Suns (replacing an Eastern League franchise of the same name).